Some contact forms on the website are currently down - if you need to get in touch, please call or email

 Closing date of role

-Friday 28 February 2025
+Friday 28 March 2025

 Purpose of role

 The volunteer role of supportive oncology board patient/user representative will help to ensure that the work we do is informed by patients and the public.

+We are looking for between 2 and 4 people who have either completed their cancer treatment and are now living with cancer, or who have cared for someone currently living with cancer.
 You will use your experience as a patient or carer to represent the residents of Greater Manchester and Cheshire.

-You will need to be a resident of The Christie patient catchment area and have knowledge of the local area.
-We are looking for 2 to 4 people who have either completed their cancer treatment and are now living with cancer, or who have cared for someone currently living with cancer.

 Time commitment

-Meetings usually take place on a Thursday from 12 to 1.30pm.
+Meetings usually take place on a Thursday from 12pm to 1.30pm.
 However, to accommodate teams with clinical commitments, we ask for some flexibility around the date and time of meetings.

 Preparation time to read the papers and related materials would take no more than 40 minutes depending on the content of the agenda.
 There is no need to print off the papers as they will be visible on your computer screen during online meetings.
-For face-to-face meetings, it can be helpful to have paper copies or to bring your laptop to the meeting.
+For face-to-face meetings it can be helpful to have paper copies or to bring your laptop to the meeting.

 We are looking for 2 to 4 representatives who can commit to the role for at least 1 year and cover 11 meetings between them.